ertekin-research-group/CLAMM/README.md

 ![title](media/Clamm1.png)
-# Wellcome to CLAMM: A Cluster Expansion and Monte Carlo toolkit for Alloys and Magnetic Materials
+# Welcome to CLAMM: A Cluster Expansion and Monte Carlo toolkit for Alloys and Magnetic Materials

 **CLAMM** is an open-source software suite for simulating thermodynamic, magnetic, and structural properties of complex alloys and magnetic materials using lattice models informed by DFT data.
 It provides tools for data preparation, model fitting, and Monte Carlo simulation through its three main components: